Things to Do in East London

 York Hall

-A legendary East End boxing venue that still hosts live fights, York Hall also has an atmospheric Turkish spa in its basement.
-Whether you want to watch some punches fly or just relax in the steam, it’s a slice of local history.
+A mythic East End boxing hall that still hosts live fights, York Hall also boasts an atmospheric Turkish bath in its subterranean basement.
+If you fancy sitting back and watching some punches being swung or just relaxing in the steam, it's a bit of local culture.
+The building's antiquated architecture adds an extra punch of personality to every visit.

 Rough Trade East